Lall-091/sql-docs/azure-sql/database/azure-sql-dotnet-entity-framework-core-quickstart.md

 The person you created locally should display in the browser.
 Congratulations!
 Your application is now connected to Azure SQL Database in both local and hosted environments.

 [!INCLUDE [passwordless-resource-cleanup](../includes/passwordless-resource-cleanup.md)]

+> [!NOTE]
+> If you deployed the sample app to Azure, make sure to also search for and delete the App Service resource to avoid unintended costs.

 ## Related content